anandmv/face-recognition/README.md

 * Node.js
 * Python
 * Tornado
-  I have currently developed it to talk in Mac with built os, you could install espeak/festival/dragonfly/speak and try for other operating system
+  I have currently developed code to convert text to speech using  Mac OSX builtin library, you could install espeak/festival/dragonfly/speak and try for other operating system
 Do 'npm install' from node folder to install all the required directory

 ### To run it